-We offer a 20-minute free consultation for all new enquiries we receive.
+We offer a free initial consultation for all new enquiries we receive.
 Take a look at our dedicated page regarding what to expect at that first consultation.

 If, after our first consultation, you engage us, then we will charge you for any telephone calls or face-to-face meetings we are engaged in when providing you with our legal services.

 Because we focus on civil litigation, almost all matters that present to us are different in some way or another.
 It could be a difference in facts, a difference in monetary amount, or a difference in attitudes of the parties involved.
 Each difference might require further work or attention that might add to the costs incurred.